Patriots close in on AFC top seed with 41-3 win over Jets

 It all helped make for a short day of work for Brady, who sat out the entire fourth quarter.

-The only really good piece of news for the Jets came before the game, when coach Todd Bowles rejoined the team and coached from the sideline a day after a medical scare sent him to the hospital.
+The only really good piece of news for the Jets came before the game, when Todd Bowles rejoined the team and coached from the sideline a day after a medical scare sent him to the hospital.

-Bowles did not travel on the team plane on Friday, but joined the Jets in New England on Saturday morning.
+Bowles did not travel on the team plane Friday, but joined the Jets in New England on Saturday morning.
 The 53-year-old coach fell ill Friday afternoon and was taken to a hospital in New Jersey with what the team called an ''undisclosed illness.''

 But injuries for New York continue to pile up.